ClementNerma/Rave/docs/hybrid.md

 ### Union values

-Union types are in reality part of a bigger concept called _union values_.
-Indeed, it's possible to make an union from other things than values, like strings.
+Union values allow to create a type that accepts several values.
 Here is an example:

 ```sn
 type A: string = 'Hello' | 'World';